jaerisman/phase-1-project/README.md

 ## Credits

-The background image of the index.html file was taken by the author of the application.
+The background image of the index.html file was taken by the application's author.
 The image URLs of each peak in the db.json file are from each peak's Wikipedia page.

 Here are photo credits for image URLs in the db.json file:<br>
 - Blanca Peak: <a href="https://commons.wikimedia.org/wiki/File:Mount_Massive.jpg">Rick Kimpel, Jr.</a>, Public domain, via Wikimedia Commons